No Champion, no deal – It´s not quite that simple

 • warns you of risks and dangers,

-• shows you your weaknesses and mistakes as well as your strengths.
+• shows you weaknesses and mistakes as well as your strengths.

 Without a champion, the picture remains diffuse